RISK: A Framework for GUI Agents in E-commerce Risk Management: Experiments

 \textbf{Offline General Evaluation.} In OS-Genesis evaluations, RISK-R1-7B attains a web task accuracy of 62.3\%, surpassing GPT-4o by 7.0\% and Qwen2.5-VL-72B by 12.3\%.
 As web tasks in OS-Genesis also depend on the DOM tree structure, it shows superior capability by learning effective element selection strategies from RISK-Data.
 These results demonstrate the effectiveness of the RISK-R1 framework in enhancing the capabilities of GUI agents for e-commerce risk management, while not compromising their generalization ability.

+\textbf{Training Regimen Comparison.} We benchmark our method against GRPO and its advanced variants, such as DAPO~\cite{yu2025dapo} and GSPO~\cite{zheng2025group}, using the same training set (RISK-data) and the same SFT checkpoints (RISK-SFT-7B), summarized in Table~\ref{tab:regimen}.
+The results consistently demonstrate that our training regimen outperforms these strong baselines, confirming its effectiveness and specialized capability in risk management domains.

-\textbf{Online Evaluation.} For read-time multi-step decision-making evaluation, we use the Browser-Use framework to build a webpage interaction environment and compare RISK-R1 with various baselines.
+\textbf{Online Evaluation.} For real-time multi-step decision-making evaluation, we use the Browser-Use framework to build a webpage interaction environment and compare RISK-R1 with various baselines.
 Different from offline evaluations, the model may encounter unseen webpages or changed page structures (even if the objective website is the same) during online evaluations, which poses a greater challenge to the model's generalization ability and robustness.
-As shown in Table~\ref{tab:online_eval}, although the task completion rate of RISK-R1-7B is slightly lower than that of Qwen2.5-VL-72B, it achieves the highest task success rate of 70.5\%, outperforming Qwen2.5-VL-72B by 1.6\% and Qwen-VL-Max by 4.3\%.
-This indicates that RISK-R1-7B can effectively complete tasks even in complex and dynamic real-world scenarios, demonstrating its practical applicability in e-commerce risk management.
+In Table~\ref{tab:online_eval}, although the task completion rate of RISK-R1-7B is slightly lower than that of Qwen2.5-VL-72B, it achieves the highest task success rate of 70.5\%, outperforming Qwen2.5-VL-72B by 1.6\% and Qwen-VL-Max by 4.3\%.
+This shows that RISK-R1 can effectively finish tasks in complex and dynamic real-world scenarios.
+More details on the cost and time analysis, as well as the error analysis, are provided in Appx.~\ref{sec:cost_time_analysis} and Appx.~\ref{sec:error_analysis}.